ChittalaUday/swede/ADMIN_GUIDE.md

 ### Google Drive Integration
 - Media files are automatically stored in Google Drive
-- Multiple drive accounts supported for redundancy
+- Three drive accounts supported for redundancy
 - Automatic selection of drive account with most available space
 - Storage usage monitoring across all accounts
 - Support for both image and video file types